Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Further Discussions

 $\bullet$ \textbf{Experiment on Images}.
 Thus far the numerical results are all based on 1D signals.
 Readers who do image processing may wonder how well can the theory be translated to images.
 To articulate this problem, we consider an inpainting problem which has a forward model as

-In this equation, $\mS \in \R^{m \times n}$ is a sampling matrix which either selects or not selects a pixel from the input image $\vx$.
+In this equation, $\mA \in \R^{m \times n}$ is a sampling matrix which either selects or not selects a pixel from the input image $\vx$.
 The noise vector $\veta$ is assumed i.i.d.
 Gaussian with standard deviation $\sigma_{\eta} = 0.05$.
-Therefore, the objective function is $f(\vx) = \frac{1}{2}\|\mS\vx - \vy\|^2$.
+Therefore, the objective function is $f(\vx) = \frac{1}{2}\|\mA\vx - \vy\|^2$.

 The result of this experiment is shown in Table~\ref{tab: inpainting}, where we compare graph Laplacian with PnP at different sampling ratios (20\%, 40\%, 60\%, 80\%).
-The $\mW$ matrix is the non-local means weight matrix symmetrized by the Sinkhorn-Knopp algorithm.
-For the estimated case, $\mW$ is constructed from a pre-estimated image, where the pre-estimation is done using the Sheperd interpolation algorithm \cite{Shepard_1968}.
-Tested on 8 ``standard'' images, the PSNR values are recorded and compared.
+The $\mW$ matrix is generated from a non-local means kernel using a MATLAB code implementing the Nystrom method in \cite{Talebi_Milanfar_2014}.
+The prefiltered signal is generated by using the Sheperd interpolation algorithm \cite{Shepard_1968}.
+We test 8 ``standard'' images and report the PSNR.
 The regularization parameters $\rho$ (or $\lambda$) are optimized for every image and for every testing condition.
 Therefore, the PSNRs shown in Table~\ref{tab: inpainting} are the best possible results of the methods.
 For both oracle and estimated $\mW$, PnP ADMM is consistently better than graph Laplacian, which is coherent to the theoretical arguments.

 $\bullet$ \textbf{Complexity Consideration}.
 When we compare \eref{eq: Lps analysis 1} and \eref{eq: Lps analysis 2}, we tend to think that \eref{eq: Lps analysis 1} is computationally less intensive because it is a standard least squares which can be solved using conjugate gradient (or other linear solvers).
-The PnP solution \eref{eq: Lps analysis 2}, on the other hand, requires spectral decomposition of $\mW^{-1}$ so that we can obtain the solution via, e.g., by solving an optimization \eref{eq: decompose PnP optimization}.
+The PnP solution \eref{eq: Lps analysis 2}, on the other hand, requires spectral decomposition of $\mW$ so that we can obtain the solution via, e.g., by solving an optimization \eref{eq: decompose PnP optimization}.
 However, a complexity analysis based on this line of argument is not totally correct because in order to obtain the PnP solution we actually use the ADMM algorithm \eref{eq:ADMM2,x}-\eref{eq:ADMM2,u}.
 Thus, the real complexity bottleneck is at the inversion, i.e., \eref{eq:ADMM2,x}, not the graph filter $\mW$.
 For specific problems such as deblurring where $f(\vx)$ has structures, e.g., toeplitz matrix, the inversion could be done in $\calO(n \log n)$ via Fourier transform.

 $\bullet$ \textbf{Statistical Interpretations of $\mW$ and $\mW^{-1}$}.
 If we regard $\mW$ as some kind of covariance matrix, then the inverse $\mW^{-1}$ is the precision matrix.
 The $(i,j)$-th element of the covariance matrix measures the \emph{correlation} between node $i$ and node $j$ of the graph, whereas the $(i,j)$-th element of the precision matrix measures the \emph{partial correlation} between node $i$ and node $j$ condition on all the other $n-2$ nodes.
 Partial correlation is useful in handling situations where a high correlation between $i$ and $j$ is caused by some some third party node $k$.
 Thus by conditioning on $k$ we can remove the dependency of node $k$, and leaving just the partial correlation between $i$ and $j$.